Greek Life at Daemen

-Greek Week is a celebration of our close knit Greek community at Daemen College.
+Greek Week is a celebration of our close knit Greek community at Daemen University.
 The week features events and volunteer opportunities hosted by the community.
 Events are open to all current Daemen students.

 Rush Week is an opportunity for students to express interest and learn more about the recruitment process.
 Informal recruitment events will be held by each participating organization.
 Those who are interested in joining the Greek Life community should attend events during this week.

 Bid Day is the final day of the recruitment process.
 Potential new members will receive formal bids to join chapters.
 Bid Day may be accompanied by organization specific bonding activities.